polyphony-chat/docs/SPECIFICATION.md

 ## 6. Encryption

+!!! abstract "About MLS"

-Polyproto offers end-to-end encryption for messages via Message Layer Security (MLS).
-Polyproto compliant servers take on the role of both an Authentication Service and a Delivery Service in context of MLS.
+    Polyproto offers end-to-end encryption for messages via [Message Layer Security (MLS)](https://messaginglayersecurity.rocks/).
+Polyproto compliant servers take on the role of both an Authentication Service and a Delivery Service in the context of MLS.

-Message Layer Security (MLS) is a cryptographic protocol that provides confidentiality, integrity, and authenticity guarantees for group messaging applications.
-MLS builds on top of the [Double Ratchet Algorithm](https://signal.org/docs/specifications/doubleratchet/) and [X3DH](https://signal.org/docs/specifications/x3dh/) to provide these security guarantees.
+    MLS is a cryptographic protocol that provides confidentiality, integrity, and authenticity guarantees for group messaging applications.
+It builds on top of the [Double Ratchet Algorithm](https://signal.org/docs/specifications/doubleratchet/) and [X3DH](https://signal.org/docs/specifications/x3dh/) to provide these security guarantees.

 Clients and servers must support encryption, but whether to encrypt a message channel is up to the users.